vygr/ChrysaLisp/doc/ASSIGNMENT.md

 The C-Script compiler emits all the code required to read and write the variables, with their correct data type.
-If you are curious to see the code emitted by the compiler you can switch on print out of the emitted code by use of the debug_emit and debug_inst flags.
+If you are curious to see the code emitted by the compiler you can switch on printing out of the emitted code by use of the debug_emit and debug_inst flags.
 A `(setq debug_inst t)` will enable printing of each expression compilation, `(setq debug_emit t)` will enable printing of the entire functions final instructions.
 Be sure to `(setq debug_inst nil)` and `(setq debug_emit nil)` after the section of code or